 3. Adding one extra week at the end of the season to accommodate scheduling needs.

 5. Cloth face covers (bandanas) will be provided to all campers for use during transportation and as needed on the ranch.
+You may bring our own mask.
 Staff will wear the same.

 6. Each week, campers will be broken up into smaller groups, assigned to one Coach for the week.